Refinitiv/Real-Time-SDK/Java/Eta/TestTools/QATools/qa_readme.txt

 chnlInfo.connectOptions.connectionList().get(0).connectOptions().tcpOpts().tcpNoDelay(true)

 vaconsumer-ChnlStats-001: Alters VAConsumer to set statisticFilter for testing ReactorChannelStatistics base on Filer READ, WRITE or PING.
+And testing reactor options to identify tokenServiceUrl, serviceDiscoveryUrl.

 vaconsumer-ChnlStats-002: Alters VAConsumer to create 2 connections with 1 reactor, each connection requests login using different uname and passwd, in order to test ReactorChannelStatistic and sessionMgnt for 2 connections.
+And testing reactor options to identify tokenServiceUrl, serviceDiscoveryUrl.

+vaconsumer-ChnlStats-003: Alters VAConsumer to set statisticFilter for testing ReactorChannelStatistics base on Filer READ, WRITE or PING.
+And testing reactor options to identify tokenServiceUrl, serviceDiscoveryUrl.
+The new configuration parameters introduce in version 1.4.0 for reactor to test 'restRequestTimeout', 'tokenReissueRatio', 'reissueTokenAttemptLimit' and 'reissueTokenAttemptInterval'.

+vaconsumer-ChnlStats-004: Alters VAConsumer to create 2 connections with 1 reactor, each connection requests login using different uname and passwd, in order to test ReactorChannelStatistic and sessionMgnt for 2 connections.
+And testing reactor options to identify tokenServiceUrl, serviceDiscoveryUrl.
+The new configuration parameters introduce in version 1.4.0 for reactor to test 'restRequestTimeout', 'tokenReissueRatio', 'reissueTokenAttemptLimit' and 'reissueTokenAttemptInterval'.

 Module:  Watchlist Consumer
 ---------------------------